Hellenism (modern religion): Arete

-Arete (Ἀρετή) is often translated as "excellence" or "moral virtue."
+Arete (Ἀρετή) is often translated as "excellence" or "moral virtue".
 Arete is intrinsic to the concept of living up to one's potential.
 For modern Hellenists, arete is one of the most important virtues, and it is believed that cultivating it will lead to a good life of happiness and prosperity.
 Cultivating arete is not limited to just one domain, but also refers to the improvement of all aspects of one's existence.

-In the Iliad and Odyssey of Homer, "arete" is used mainly to describe heroes and nobles and their mobile dexterity, with special reference to strength and courage, but it is not limited to this.
+In Homer's Iliad and Odyssey, "arete" is used mainly to describe heroes and nobles in reference to their mobile dexterity, strength, or courage, but it is not limited to this.
 Penelope's arete, for example, relates to co-operation, for which she is praised by Agamemnon.
 The excellence of the gods generally included their power, but, in the Odyssey (13.42), the gods can grant excellence to a life, which is contextually understood to mean prosperity.

 Xenia

-Xenia (Ξενία) is the concept of hospitality and is sometimes translated as "guest-friendship" or "ritualized friendship."
+Xenia (Ξενία) is the concept of hospitality and is sometimes translated as "guest-friendship" or "ritualized friendship".
 It is an institutionalized relationship, rooted in generosity, gift exchange, and reciprocity; fundamental aspects of xenia.
 Historically, hospitality towards foreigners (Hellenes not of one's polis) and guests was a moral obligation.
 Hospitality towards foreign Hellenes honored Zeus Xenios (and Athene Xenia), patrons of foreigners.
-In aristocratic circles, as early as the Homeric epics, it was as a sort of fictitious kinship, cemented not only by ties of hospitality and gift exchange but by an obligation to promote the interests of the xenos.
+In aristocratic circles, as early as the Homeric epics, it was treated as a sort of fictitious kinship, cemented not only by ties of hospitality and gift exchange but by an obligation to promote the interests of the xenos.
 Theoxenia is a theme in Greek mythology in which human beings demonstrate their virtue or piety by extending hospitality to a humble stranger (xenos), who turns out to be a disguised deity (theos) with the capacity to bestow rewards.